d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

 ## Exercises

 1. We have emphasized the importance of _learning_ kernel hyperparameters, and the effect of hyperparameters and kernels on the generalization properties of Gaussian processes.
 Try skipping the step where we learn hypers, and instead guess a variety of length-scales and noise variances, and check their effect on predictions.
 What happens when you use a large length-scale?
 A small length-scale?
 A large noise variance?
 A small noise variance?
-1. We have said that the marginal likelihood is not a convex objective, but that hyperparameters like length-scale and noise variance can be reliably estimated in GP regression.
+2. We have said that the marginal likelihood is not a convex objective, but that hyperparameters like length-scale and noise variance can be reliably estimated in GP regression.
 This is generally true --- in fact, the marginal likelihood is _much_ better at learning length-scale hyperparameters than conventional approaches in spatial statistics, which involve fitting empirical autocorrelation functions ("covariograms").
 Arguably, the biggest contribution from machine learning to Gaussian process research, at least before recent work on scalable inference, was the introduction of the marginal lkelihood for hyperparameter learning.

 *However*, different pairings of even these parameters provide interpretably different plausible explanations for many datasets, leading to local optima in our objective.
 If we use a large length-scale, then we assume the true underlying function is slowly varying.
 If the observed data _are_ varying significantly, then the only we can plausibly have a large length-scale is with a large noise-variance.
 If we use a small length-scale, on the  other hand, our fit will be very sensitive to the variations in the data, leaving little room to explain variations with noise (aleatoric uncertainty).

 Try seeing if you can find these local optima: initialize with very large length-scale with large noise, and small length-scales with small noise.
 Do you converge to different solutions?

-1. We have said that a fundamental advantage of Bayesian methods is in naturally representing _epistemic_ uncertainty.
+3. We have said that a fundamental advantage of Bayesian methods is in naturally representing _epistemic_ uncertainty.
 In the above example, we cannot fully see the effects of epistemic uncertainty.
 Try instead to predict with `test_x = np.linspace(0, 10, 1000)`.
 What happens to the 95\% credible set as your predictions move beyond the data?
 Does it cover the true function in that interval?
 What happens if you only visualize aleatoric uncertainty in that region?

-1. Try running the above example, but instead with 10,000, 20,000 and 40,000 training points, and measure the runtimes.
+4. Try running the above example, but instead with 10,000, 20,000 and 40,000 training points, and measure the runtimes.
 How does the training time scale?
 Alternatively, how do the runtimes scale with the number of test points?
 Is it different for the predictive mean and the predictive variance?
 Answer this question both by theoretically working out the training and testing time complexities, and by running the code above with a different number of points.

+5. Try running the GPyTorch example with different covariance functions, such as the Matern kernel.
+How do the results change?
+How about the spectral mixture kernel, found in the GPyTorch library?
+Are some easier to train the marginal likelihood than others?
+Are some more valuable for long-range versus short-range predictions?

+6. In our GPyTorch example, we plotted the predictive distribution including observation noise, while in our "from scratch" example, we only included epistemic uncertainty.
+Re-do the GPyTorch example, but this time only plotting epistemic uncertainty, and compare to the from-scratch results.
+Do the predictive distributions now look the same?
+(They should.)